lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 ?

+## Can a logit model have a prediction interval?

+Yes but it's not useful

-# What if my model is misspecified?
+# What happens if my model is misspecified?

 # Appendix: Imports